dotnet/docs/docs/architecture/cloud-native/definition.md

 As they are built on top of existing cloud technologies, these services are infinitely more agile and flexible than traditional offerings.
 The inherent benefits of scalability and resiliency make them an attractive proposition for developers.
 And like everything in the cloud, they are constantly tuned and optimized for speed, security and performance.

 Not only do cloud-hosted backing services reduce cost, complexity and risk, but these services are fully-supported by the cloud provider.
 If you have an issue, open a support ticket and the provider fixes it.
-It makes little sense for you distract your focus scouring the web for a blog post that mentions error code that you’re seeing from your open-source service.
+It makes little sense for you to distract your focus scouring the web for a blog post that mentions error code that you’re seeing from your open-source service.

-Figure 1-8, show below, depicts many of the managed services available on the Azure platform.
+Figure 1-8 shows managed services available on the Azure platform.

 ![Managed services in Azure](media/managed-services-in-azure.png) **Figure 1-8**.
 Managed services in Azure

-You may understandably have a concern with vendor lock-in.
+Understandably, you may have a concern with vendor lock-in.
 However, you must weigh this concern against that of bearing the full responsibility for hosting your own backing services.
-A smart approach might be to wrap proven cloud-managed services inside of an abstraction shim, using a strategy pattern and externalized configuration, giving you the ability to register and unregister the backing service dynamically without a full redeployment of the system.
+A smart approach might be to wrap proven cloud-managed services inside of an abstraction shim, using a strategy pattern and externalized configuration, giving you the ability to dynamically swap-out a backing service without a full redeployment of the system.

-Throughout this book, we will explore many of cloud-managed backing services by mapping the eShop for Containers reference architecture application.
+Throughout this book, we will explore various types of cloud-managed backing services.

 ## Thinking in terms of modern system design…